techtober/hacktober-fest/README.md

 # hacktober-fest
 A repositoy for hacktoberfest

-Python implementation of Playfair Cipher
+Python implementation of varuious Cryptographic Ciphers